 - Extra time on examinations

-- Use of the SEAS shuttle, offering point to point rides on campus
+- Use of the Accessibility Shuttle, offering point to point rides on campus

 - Accessible housing